YYao-42/Image-Search-Engine-for-Historical-Research/README.md

 - [ ] *Add the link to the publication if the work is eventually published*
 - [ ] *Add the link to the interface if the work is integrated into [EHM](https://engineeringhistoricalmemory.com/Aggregators.php)*

 **Note: It is true that there are many code files, but most of them are written for the convenience of testing modules.
-Only a small number of files are needed to use our model and reproduce our results, refer to the detailed description below.**
+Only a small number of files are needed to use our model and reproduce our results, refer to the detailed descriptions below.**

 ## To simply use the pretrained models directly:
-- [ ] Add a directory tree

 1. [Create and activate a virtual python environment](https://docs.python.org/3/library/venv.html)
 2. Install packages using requirements.txt
    `pip install -r requirements.txt`